Designed and constructed to fit your needs

 The MeatSpeed building shell a shelter for the pigs to live in

 So what precisely does a building shell do?

 Fundamentally it provides a shelter for pigs to live in.
 Once housed in whatever group size is required the emphasis turns to performance; not initially of the pig but its house.
 It is a fact that if an animal is kept in an environment that is neither too hot nor too cold then it is going to utilise its food for growth as opposed to maintaining a comfortable temperature.
 It is also an indicator of shell thermal performance that the UK is the only northern European country not routinely heating our finishing houses.

 In addition to thermal comfort the pigs also require constantly freshened air.
-In order for this to take place efficiently, heat should only be sacrificed to warm incoming air with heat loss through the structure minimized at all time.
+In order for this to take place efficiently, heat should only be sacrificed to warm incoming air with heat loss through the structure minimized at all times.
 This interaction and requirement remains constant throughout the building’s life.
 Shutting the insulation away in hard faced bonded panels at time of manufacture, and assuming maintenance or damage repair if required, makes this possible.

 The biggest change has been to ventilation.
 Whilst the original MEATSPEED was fan ventilated the open plan rooms allowed for the adoption and subsequent popularity of automatically controlled natural ventilation (ACNV) The relatively narrow buildings, the lower power requirement and usage, built in failsafe with the curtains remaining in set position until power was restored and a clear set of siteing rules made it the ventilation system of choice for many years.

 During that time buildings became wider, finishing weights gained fifteen kilos and the annual occurrence of still days significantly increased.
 In addition summer temperatures began setting records nearly year on year.
 ACNV buildings were also quite noticeably a UK only phenomenon.
 Mainland Europe continued to use the fan, developing more and more sophisticated systems.